-Gordon Ramsay pork neck curry with mango salsa over rice
+Gordon Ramsay pork neck curry with mango salsa, slow-simmered pork in golden coconut curry sauce topped with fresh mango peanut salsa over jasmine rice

 Dinners